nvenk/nvenk.github.io/src/html/project-content/uwise.md

 We conducted usability tests with four users and got some very valuable feedback about the information architecture and the interface flow.
 We were also able to deduce what sort of icons worked for an international audience and what didn't.

-After a few iterations and loads of feedback, we were ready to come up with a more high fidelity mockup.
+After a few iterations and rounds of feedback, we came up with a hi-fidelity mockup.

 ## Visual Design

 ![Visual Design](assets/img/projects/uwise/hi-fidelity-1.png)

-With our high fidelity mockup, we wanted to get a sense of what exactly the app would look like.
-We created a mockup of the android application.
-A few things we wanted to focus on when creating this were:
+With our high fidelity mockup, we wanted to get a sense of what exactly the android app would look like.
+A few things we focused on while creating this were:

-1. Following the material design guidelines, so the applications would have a native feel on android.
+1. Following the material design guidelines so the applications would have a native feel on android.
 2. Using the University of Washington colors and branding to give users a sense of familiarity with the app.
 3. Using the University of Washington NetID sign-in to ensure that all users were registered students with the university.
 4. Using internationally understandable icons and labels.